elegantapp/pwa-asset-generator/README.md

 ### How can I generate a PNG image with a transparency?
 Although the default background color is **transparent**, there's another option that you need to use for generating transparent images: **opaque**.

-You need to run your CLI command with `--opaque false` option in order to get the transparency; `pwa-asset-generator logo.svg --opaque false`.
+You need to run your CLI command with `--opaque false` option in order to get the transparency; `pwa-asset-generator logo.svg --opaque false --type png`.

 This might be confusing for some, but it's necessary to support the use of background values with alpha channels.